 The University of Stuttgart’s Institute for Computational Design and Construction (ICD) and Institute for Building Structures and Structural Design (ITKE) worked together to design and fabricate a park pavilion made from advanced fiber composites in the German city of Heilbronn.

 In biology, most load-bearing structures are composites made from fibers such as cellulose or collagen, and a matrix material that supports them.
-Their organization, directionality, and density are fine-tuned and varied in order to ensure that material is only placed where it is needed.
+Their organization, directionality, and density are fine-tuned and varied to ensure that material is only placed where it is needed.

 The BUGA Fiber Pavilion applied this biological principle of load-adapted and highly differentiated fiber composite systems into architecture.
 The glass or carbon fiber reinforced plastics that were used for this building are suited for this approach because they share their fundamental characteristics with natural composites.
 The ICD and ITKE worked on this interdisciplinary exploration of biological principles together with the latest computational technologies.
 Only a few years ago, this pavilion would have been impossible to design or build.